-302 - PRACTICAL BIOLOGY (Lab Science)
+302 - PRACTICAL BIOLOGY (Lab Science) Meets 5 Times/Week - 1 Credit - Grade 9 By recommendation process

 This is a concept-oriented course in which students will learn about Basic Biological Principles, Biochemistry, Energy Transfer in Living Things, Homeostasis and Cell Transport, Cell Growth and Reproduction, Genetics, and the Theory of Evolution and Ecology.
 Opportunities will exist for hands-on exercises and teacher-student guided practice to enable the student to become familiar with the fundamental study of living things.
 Students will be required to take the state mandated Biology Keystone exam near the completion of the course.